Numerical and analytical results for geometric measure of coherence and geometric measure of entanglement: Introduction

-Quantum entanglement is widely regarded as the essential feature of quantum mechanics.
+Quantum entanglement is widely regarded as an essential feature of quantum mechanics, and entanglement measures have many applications \cite{app1,app2,app3,app4}.
 A class of entanglement measures are based on the fact that the closer a state is to the set $\mathbb{S}$ of separable states, the less entanglement it has \cite{g14,j4}.
-According to the distance measure $D$ between quantum states $\rho$ and $\sigma$, it is defined as $E_{D}(\rho)=\min_{\sigma\in\mathbb{S}}D(\rho,\sigma)$, i.e., the measure is the minimum distance to all separable states \cite{g13,g14,g15,g38,j4}.
+According to the distance measure $D$ between quantum states $\rho$ and $\sigma$, it is defined as $E_{D}(\rho)=\min_{\sigma\in\mathbb{S}}D(\rho,\sigma)$, i.e., the measure is the minimum distance to all possible separable states \cite{g13,g14,g15,g38,j4}.
 One fundamental distance-based entanglement measure is the relative entropy of entanglement \cite{j4}, which can be considered as a strong upper bound for entanglement of distillation \cite{ra}.
-Another one is the geometric measure of entanglement (GME) \cite{GME1,GME2}.
-Furthermore, the expected value of entanglement witnesses can be used to estimate the GME \cite{og}.
+Another one is the geometric measure of entanglement (GME) \cite{GME1,GME2,wei}.
+Furthermore, the expected value of entanglement witnesses can be used to estimate the GME \cite{og,zhang1,zhang2}.
 Other different entanglement measures have been proposed for multipartite systems and mixed states \cite{g14,g15}.

-Most quantum states have no corresponding analytical solution for the coherence and entanglement measures, so numerical algorithms must be applied.
+Most quantum states have no corresponding analytical solutions for the coherence and entanglement measures, so numerical algorithms must be applied.
 In some entanglement measures, several numerical algorithms have been used to solve related problems \cite{wa,wa1,wa2,g36}.
 Moreover, computing many entanglement measures is NP hard for a general state \cite{sg,yh}, so some upper and lower bounds are proposed to describe entanglement \cite{k2,k3,k4,k5,k6,k7,k8,k9} and coherence measures \cite{pi,cn,g4,sap,hu}.

-In Ref. \cite{g2}, a semidefinite program (SDP) was proposed to calculate the fidelity between two states, so the geometric measures of coherence and entanglement can be calculated by optimizing the semidefinite program.
-The SDP is also applied to optimal measurements for distinguishing ensembles of states \cite{g2}.
-In this paper, we test some examples to study the feasibility of the optimization program about fidelity.
+In Refs. \cite{g2,see}, a semidefinite program (SDP) was proposed to calculate the fidelity between two states, so the geometric measures of coherence and entanglement probably can be numerically obtained based on the semidefinite program.
+In the following, we will try to provide semidefinite programs, in order to get the numerical results of the geometric measures of coherence and entanglement.